 Her passion for nursing education has led her to a role in nursing administration, where she is excited to serve as a leader in the RN-to-BSN Program.
 She inspires students to find their calling and provide compassionate care that will truly impact the lives of the patients whose lives they touch.
 She greatly enjoys mentoring students as they develop as nursing scholars, leaders, and clinicians.
-Prof. Petersen believes that students learn most effectively through case studies and real life experiences that bring to light how holistic care of a patient’s mind, body, and spirit often brings healing, hope, and meaning from a patient’s experience with a life-threatening illness.
+Prof. Petersen believes that students learn most effectively through case studies and real-life experiences that bring to light how holistic care of a patient’s mind, body, and spirit often brings healing, hope, and meaning from the experience of life-threatening illness.

 Prof. Petersen’s doctoral program, which focused on the effects of a spiritual care educational program for pediatric oncology nurses on their knowledge, attitudes, and level of spiritual care competence, was funded with two grants from the American Cancer Society and several national scholarships.
 Her current program of research is focused on assisting students to find a greater sense of vocation, as well as meaning and purpose in their nursing practice.
 She has recently conducted research evaluating her Carthage Symposium course with Professor Sandie Biscilglia called Communication Strategies to Improve Spiritual Care of Patients Facing the End of Life.

 Prof. Petersen has been honored with a multitude of national awards including the prestigious Tylenol Future Care Scholar Award, the Sigma Theta Tau International Rising Star in Research and Scholarship, and a Schmitt Leadership Fellowship, for her academic excellence, exemplary leadership in nursing, community involvement, and dedication to caring for others.
 She was honored to receive the 2019 Carthage College Department of Nursing Excellence and Innovation in Academic Teaching Award, as voted upon by the graduating undergraduate class.
 She recently was awarded funding through a competitive national process to attend the 2020 NetVUE Teaching Vocational Exploration Seminar.